 Since beginning her career as a Ram, Gabby has successfully balanced life both in and out of the classroom.
 Typically, she’s working in the lab or training alongside her track and field teammates.

 “Other schools I was looking at, I could see myself getting attached to just academics and not having other outlets in my life.
 CSU is a really good fit and great community,” she said.

 Research that could change lives

 As an undergrad, Gabby is already immersed in potentially life-altering research.
-Dr. Tingting Yao of the College of Natural Sciences serves as Gabby’s faculty mentor and selected her to contribute to a project investigating how the protein Ubiquitin (Ub) could play a role in some diseases.
+Dr. Tingting Yao served as Gabby’s faculty mentor and selected her to contribute to a project investigating how the protein Ubiquitin (Ub) could play a role in some diseases.

 Gabby’s thesis centers on this protein exclusively, and the process hasn’t always been easy.

-She recalled a time when she got caught up on a small step — her attempt to attach proteins was falling flat.
+She recalled a time when she got caught up on a small step: her attempt to attach proteins was falling flat.
 After a half-dozen tries with Dr. Yao by her side she found success.
 That moment assured her that she was on the right path.
-“When we finally got it – that was such a cool feeling.
+“When we finally got it, it was such a cool feeling.
 It’s when I knew research was for me,” she said.

 Seeing how her work could make a real-world impact also has led Gabby to develop a deep passion for it.